wirecat/cfp/cfp/gophercon-2024-should-I-use-IoC.md

     * Give thanks

 # Speaker Biography
-Daniel is a Senior Software Engineer at GitHub who is fortunate to work with a talented and passionate team focused on making a positive developer experience for everyone.
-Daniel loves collaboration and the shared experience of growth through learning and teaching.
+Daniel is a Senior Software Engineer at GitHub and has spent most of his 12 years in the industry solving problems with the help of IoC containers.
+He has spent the last 2 years working in Go primarily and is excited to be an active participant in the Go community as the language and its ecosystem both continue to grow.